Lokathor/fermium/README.md

 The bindings are not generated at compile time, and you do not need to have `bindgen` or any of its dependencies installed.
-Instead, bindings files have been pre-generated for select common build targets.
+Instead, bindings files have been pre-generated for select common build targets (and I'm happy to accept PRs for more!).

 * You must select how to link to SDL2 via the `static_link` or `dynamic_link` cargo feature.
 * This crate does not select a default linking style.
 * If both link modes are selected then the crate will refuse to build, so only select one or the other.
+* Yes, this does mean that those two features are not "purely additive" like how cargo features are supposed to be.
+However, this is a truly "one or the other" decision, and cargo has no support for such a thing right now.
+Don't blame me, blame cargo.

 ## Platforms Supported